 Native C++ Android project template

-We begin the development cycle by showing you what to select in your Android Studio options.
-Below is a step by step instruction on what you need to do.
+In this section we begin the development cycle by showing you what to select in your Android Studio options.
+Here are step by step instruction on what you need to do.

-- Start by creating a project using the Native C++ Project Template as referenced the in the following screenshot.
+- Create a project using the Native C++ Project Template, as you can see in the following screenshot:

-- Set the application name to Neon Intrinsics, selected Java as the language, and set the minimum SDK to API 19: Android 4.4 (KitKat) as shown in the following screenshot.
+Set the application name to Neon Intrinsics, selected Java as the language, and set the minimum SDK to API 19: Android 4.4 (KitKat) as shown in the follow screenshot:

 The project that you created comprises one activity that is implemented within the